-The approving opinion of Christian & Barton, L.L.P., Richmond, Virginia, Bond Counsel, in substantially the form set forth in the Preliminary Official Statement, will be furnished without cost to the successful bidder.
+The approving opinion of Troutman Sanders LLP, Richmond, Virginia, Bond Counsel, in substantially the form set forth in the Preliminary Official Statement, will be furnished without cost to the successful bidder.
+The Preliminary Official Statement contains a discussion of the matters covered by the opinion.